vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 * Logistics:
 	* When do you need a job by?
 	* What steps do you need to take to secure that job?

-### Closing
-Create a plan to get your resume and Turing portfolio finished by next week's portfolio review.